Management Of Conflicts Of Interest in Healthcare and Pharmaceutical Industry Cooperation

 - The majority of healthcare advisors receive benefits in the range of 1 to 5 thousand euros.
 Nevertheless, only 1 in 5 consultants declare the name of the company for which they work or have recently worked.

 - Overall, healthcare advisors disclose less than 4% of the amounts received from the pharmaceutical industry.

 - A conflict of interest was found to exist amongst one in every second procedure advisor in evaluating or voting on medicines.

 - In order to increase the transparency and reliability of declarations, we recommend that declarations be automatically published online (available today only on request).

-- At the same time, based on good practice in the UK, the European Medicines Agency refine the exclusion rules around conflicts of interest and increases sanctions for concealment of conflicts.
+- At the same time, based on good practice in the UK, the Slovakian government should refine the exclusion rules around conflicts of interest and increase sanctions for concealment of conflicts.